merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2024-02-17-ubuntu-community-council-year.md

 Let me tell you a secret.
 When I was elected to the Ubuntu Community Council in the fall of 2022, I had no idea what to expect.
 I was excited to start working, but I had no idea what I would be working on.

 I'm clearly not the only person with this issue, given the first question of the Ubuntu Community Council Q&A session at the summit was "What does the council actually do?"
 The truth is that it's complicated.
 I'm writing this blog to explain some of the things we've been doing over the past year, as a way to answer this question by giving examples.

-The first part of the answer to this question is easy: the community council is responsible for **enforcing the Ubuntu Code of Conduct** and are the final arbiters of any dispute.
+The first part of the answer to this question is easy: the community council is responsible for **enforcing the Ubuntu Code of Conduct** and are the final arbiters of disputes.
 We're also the highest governance body in the Ubuntu Community and **run elections** to delegate that power to others.
 If you're an Ubuntu Member, you've probably received a few emails from me, asking you to once again vote on various leadership bodies.

 But this isn't the entire answer, in my opinion.
 The Ubuntu community is large and distributed across hundreds of projects under our umbrella.
 Over the past year, I've met so many amazing people in our community with great ideas and a lot of excitement to work on them.
 Many talk about success stories: how they built a new flavor out of nothing, or how they created an amazing community on Discord.
 But many also talk about failures: how they're trying to build a community around their software but don't know where to start, or how they're trying to get their community officially recognized and supported, but don't know where to ask.
 The Ubuntu project is an incredibly complex system and it's easy to get lost.